alexballas/screencast/README.md

 - `libpipewire-0.3-dev` (Only required at **build time** for C headers)

 ### macOS
-- macOS 13.0 or later
+- macOS 12.3 or later
 - CGO enabled
+- System audio capture requires macOS 13.0 or later

 ### Windows
 - Windows 10 (1809) or later